-At the Department of Materials Science & Engineering at the Technion we have decided to train our graduates using a different approach, where modern engineering concepts are firmly based on a strong background in fundamental science.
+At the Technion’s MSE Department, we decided to tutor our graduate students using a different approach, where modern engineering concepts are firmly based on a strong background in fundamental science.
 As such, the undergraduate program in our department is based on a required double major: Materials Engineering and Physics, Materials Engineering and Chemistry, or Materials Engineering and Biology.
-This 4½ year-long program is intensive (it’s not for everybody), but the end-result is an engineer uniquely suited to the modern challenges in materials engineering.
-At the same time, we have recently developed a 4 year-long program in Materials Engineering alone.
-This new program, while preserving the high level of education in fundamental sciences, reinforces the engineering, practical aspects of education by generic engineering courses such as technical design and finite elements analysis.
-All our undergraduate programs provide our graduates with all the tools necessary for the challenges offered in our graduate program, where M.Sc. and Ph.D. candidates work directly with our faculty on modern materials science research) and in industry and R&D facilities.
+This 4½ years program is an intensive one and quite demanding, but the end-result is an engineer well- suited to the modern challenges in materials engineering and science.
+At the same time, we hold a relatively new 4 years program in Materials Engineering; while preserving the high level of education in fundamental sciences, this unique program provides deeper and practical engineering aspects via generic courses, such as technical design and finite elements analysis.
+All of our study programs provide our undergraduates with all the tools necessary for the challenges they are about to face in the graduate program, (where M.Sc. and Ph.D. candidates work directly with our faculty on modern materials science research) and in industry and R&D facilities.

 Research in our department covers most of the modern concepts in Materials Science, and is currently led by 14 faculty members and their respective research groups.
-Facilities include centralized research centers in addition to the specialized equipment found in each professor’s laboratory.
-Our X-Ray Diffraction Lab is equipped with a new, extremely flexible, XRD system based on a rotating anode source.
-Our existing Electron Microscopy Center includes a mono-chromated and double aberration corrected Themis Transmission Electron Microscope (TEM), enabling characterization of the structure and chemical composition of materials at nanometer and quantum resolutions (at an unprecedented resolution of 0.8Å, which is approximately one-third the size of a carbon atom) and High Resolution Scanning Electron microscope (HRSEM) including the ability to conduct high temperature in-situ observations of microstructural evolution, and to study mechanical behavior of materials at the nanoscale.
+Facilities include centralized research centers in addition to the specialized equipment found in each Faculty member’s laboratory.
+Our X-Ray Diffraction (XRD) Lab is equipped with a new, extremely flexible, XRD system based on a rotating anode source.
+Our existing Electron Microscopy Center includes a mono-chromated and double aberration corrected Themis Transmission Electron Microscope (TEM), enabling characterization of the structure and chemical composition of materials at nanometer and quantum resolutions (at an unprecedented resolution of 0.8Å, which is approximately one-third the size of a carbon atom) and High Resolution Scanning Electron microscope (HRSEM) including the ability to conduct in-situ observations of micro and nano-structural evolutions in the materials.